top of page

 Currently, Nikhil is working on a compelling narrative nonfiction book about vultures in South Asia, an unforgettable urgent story about a species in crisis.
 Through this lens, he explores the complex intersections of ecology, culture, and grief, and what the loss of these scavengers means for the living world.

-He lives in Goa with his wife, where the sea is never far.
+He lives in Goa with his partner, where the sea is never far.
 When he’s not working, Nikhil can be found running along quiet, field-lined roads, swimming in open water, hiking remote jungle paths, or chasing a disc on an ultimate frisbee field—sometimes on grass, other times on sand.

 nikhileapen@gmail.com